vineet-garg/kubernetes-website/docs/tasks/administer-cluster/KMS-provider.md

 The KMS encryption provider uses an envelope encryption scheme to encrypt data in etcd.
 The Key encryption keys (KEKs) are stored and managed in a remote KMS.
 The KMS provider uses gRPC to communicate with a specific KMS plugin.
-The KMS plugin, which is implemented as a gRPC server and deployed on the same host as the Kubernetes master, is responsible for all communication with the remote KMS.
+The KMS plugin, which is implemented as a gRPC server and deployed on the same host(s) as the Kubernetes master(s), is responsible for all communication with the remote KMS.

 ## Configuring the KMS provider